EmployeeIssues.comU.S. Employee Rights in Plain English

 Bankruptcy Act

-Even though it's not a labor law, the employment-related provisions make it unlawful for employers to discriminate against employees and job applicants because of bankruptcy or the bad debts they had before filing for bankruptcy.
+Even though it's not a labor law, the employment-related provisions make it unlawful for employers to discriminate against incumbent employees and public-sector job applicants because of bankruptcy or the bad debts they had before filing for bankruptcy.

 Child Labor Law and Resources